The Official Friends Group for the

 ~ In Seattle we have worked with the National Park Service to host events that bring visitors to the park, as well as supporting city wide events where we can distribute education material about the Klondike Gold Rush and invite people to visit the National Park.
 Tens of thousands of people were able to experience our Legacy Days events and visit with park rangers at the Seattle Pride Parade, Pridefest and Dragonfest events.
 With your funding, we are able to print a historic newspaper, the Klondike Corridor Chronicle - 4 page newspaper, with the Klondike story, and messages from our sponsors who support these efforts.
 Over 6,000 copies were distributed.

 ~ Food is another great way to engage youth - and we are really good at it!
 We have introduced hundreds of children to the art of 1898 ice cream making!
 While a bit messy, these children look forward year after year to our events so that they can make a mess, enjoy an ice cream (ok, mostly they make mike shakes), and relive some of the 1898 lifestyle.
 And when it is not ice cream, it flipping pancakes.
-Working with Parks Canada to support the reopening of Bear Creek National Historic Site (the site where the gold was melted into bricks and where the dredges of the Klondike were built from 1905 to 1966 and currently closed to the public), we were able to allow visitors in for one day and enjoy all the pancakes they could eat (sourdough pancakes included of course!) while exploring this amazing place.
+Working with Parks Canada to support the reopening of Bear Creek Compound, (the site where the gold was melted into bricks and where the dredges of the Klondike were built from 1905 to 1966), we were able to allow visitors in for one day and enjoy all the pancakes they could eat (sourdough pancakes included of course!) while exploring this amazing place.
 Parks Canada has since reopened the site with tours starting n 2018!

 Please watch our video to learn more about our projects.